AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email.md

 <InlineAlert variant="warning" slots="text"/>

-Custom variables used within email templates in Magento 2.3.4+ must be written in 'strict mode'.
+Custom variables used within email templates in Adobe Commerce and Magento Open Source 2.3.4+ must be written in 'strict mode'.
 See [Migrating custom email templates](template-email-migration.html) for more information.

 To add the store and sales related information to a template, use system variables.